MultisampledNight/MultisampledNight/README.md

 ## Hi!

 My name is MultisampledNight or multisn8 for short, but any variations are okay!
 Most people just call me Multi, use any pronouns you like!
-Although, do please **avoid** gendered nouns like "queen" or "bro" as name for me.

 Things I'm usually working with include:

 - Rust
 - Python
+- Godot
 - Blender
 - Inkscape
+- Acoustic guitars

-Areas which I want to become better in are:
+Areas which I also want to become better in are:

 - ***Anything*** around games
 - Designing large systems